NotHarry1/Discord-Scrapper/README.md

 Program in py for scrap guild, user and inviter information.

 # 📓 Usage
 For the user scrapper, you need to be friend with the target.
-(Sometimes even if you are friend with the user that don't work, it's the Discord API Limit)
+(Sometimes even if you are friend with the user that doesn't work, it's the Discord API Limit)
 For the user scrapper, you need to enter a token into the `token.txt` file.

 # 🎥 Guild Scrapper Demo